BerkeleyML/berkeleyml.github.io/src/calendar.md

 ---

 # Calendar
-Below are the timings for office hours, homework party, and discussion sections.
+Below are the timings for lectures, office hours, homework party, and discussion sections.
 This page will be updated periodically as times change.

+## Lectures
+Lectures will be held in **Dwinelle 155** on **Tuesdays and Thursdays from 2:00 PM to 3:30 PM**.
+Lectures will not be recorded and will be in-person for the entirety of the semester.

 ## Office Hours